The best rental homes can disappear in a flash in some busy city markets. Here’s how to get to the front of the tenant queue and stay there.

-1. Have the cash
+1. Have the upfront cash you need

 Money talks so, before you start, make sure you have this cash in the bank ready to go.